-Girls Amplified is an after-school program that I’m in the process of developing with my sister, a high school drama teacher with an MA in Theater Education.
+Girls Amplified is an after-school program that I have been developing with my sister, a high school drama teacher with an MA in Theater Education, since 2015.
 The curriculum seeks to promote media literacy, writing skills, empathetic listening, and public speaking skills through the lens of social justice and community building.
 Rather than individual empowerment, our aim is to give girls in junior high and high school the tools to collaborate with one another to harness the power of storytelling to create social change.
+After a successful fundraising campaign in 2015, we were able to create and host our website and pilot our first two program sites.

 The program in its current form consists of 10-12 week, twice a week course in which junior high and high school aged girls will learn: